jamesfreeman959/selinux-hands-on-labs/lab9-putting-it-all-together/README.md

 files_pid_filetrans(testprog_t, testprog_var_run_t, file)
 ```

-This as you'll see is an amalgamation of our previous context transition policy, rules from the **ntp.te** policy file, and a set of individually created rules that were derived from the audit log and sealert.
+This as you'll see is an amalgamation of our previous context transition policy, rules from the `ntp.te` policy file, and a set of individually created rules that were derived from the audit log and `sealert`.
 In cases where rules were taken from the audit log the process of development was sometimes iterative, allowing one permission only to find a subsequent one was missing.

-Take for example the **testprog_data_t:file** rule - the initial AVC denial was for the **open** operation on our data file.
+Take for example the `testprog_data_t:file` rule - the initial AVC denial was for the `open` operation on our data file.
 This results in a rule like:

 ```
 allow testprog_t testprog_data_t:file open;
 ```

-However once **open** was allowed and the new policy installed and testprog run again, it was found that testprog could not append to the file.
+However once `open` was allowed and the new policy installed and `testprog` run again, it was found that `testprog` could not append to the open file.
 Thus over several iterations of testing we ended up with:

 ```
 allow testprog_t testprog_data_t:file { create open write append getattr };
 ```

-This includes both the case where the data file does not exist so has to have the **create** and **write** permissions, as well as when it does and so needs the **open** and **append** permissions.
-The **getattr** permission is needed to look up the file when it exists before it is opened and written to.
+This includes both the case where the data file does not exist so has to have the `create` and `write` permissions, as well as when it does and so needs the `open` and `append` permissions.
+The `getattr` permission is needed to look up the file when it exists before it is opened and written to.

 Let's try building, installing and then testing the policy: